-Tamariki may return back home to the care of their parents or carers after a short stay in the care and custody of Oranga Tamariki.
+Tamariki may return home to the care of their parents or carers after a short stay in the care and custody of Oranga Tamariki.
 However, if te tamaiti or rangatahi remains in the care of Oranga Tamariki for a longer period, practitioners should discuss with te tamaiti or rangatahi about a life events book, pepeha journal, or other journal or diary.

-If te tamaiti is placed with a care partner, we work with them to ensure the care partner and their caregiver or staff understand and support the collecting and collation of te tamaiti life events material.
+If te tamaiti is placed with a care partner, we work with them to ensure the care partner and their caregiver or staff understand and support the collecting and collation of te tamaiti life events.

 The Oranga Tamariki social worker for te tamaiti and the care partner should discuss and agree the roles and responsibilities of the Oranga Tamariki social worker and the care partner for recording the life events of te tamaiti.
 This should be done at the transition stage to the care partner and at plan reviews.
 Oranga Tamariki social workers should still expect to play an active role in supporting te tamaiti in the recording of their life events.
 However, the role of supporting caregivers will sit with the provider.

-We can still provide the same resources to te tamaiti (the book, pencil case and memory box) irrespective of whether te tamaiti is in the care of a provider or Oranga Tamariki caregiver.
+We can still provide the same resources to te tamaiti (the book or journal, pencil case and memory box) irrespective of whether te tamaiti is in the care of a provider or Oranga Tamariki caregiver.

 Full care partners

 Partners who have full custody of tamariki, such as a tamaiti in the custody of the chief executive of the care partner organisation, are responsible for recording life events.